-BDE will calculate the Recovery Grant award amount based on an evaluation of the individual business.
-This evaluation will take DOB into consideration.
+BDE will calculate the Recovery Grant award amount for an eligible Business Applicant based on an evaluation of the individual business application to the SBF Program.
+The SBF Program will consider the unmet need assessment, and the DOB analysis as part of the evaluation of the final award.

-12.1 Award Calculation
+12.1 Final Award Calculation